 One example is the translation of the customer pre-flight experience with an airline.
 From reminding the customer to check-in, handling the full check-in experience, providing the boarding pass and offering visual flight updates, as well as terminal plans and additional content, all is handled within the messenger.
 Hence, now the full customer experience can be delivered directly within the messenger, without media breaches but with a fully, context relevant distribution of information.

-Consequently we are not only experiencing an upgrade within the messaging infrastructure with RCS, but also getting a glimpse on how digital customer experiences evolve.
+Consequently, we are not only experiencing an upgrade within the messaging infrastructure with RCS but also get a glimpse on how digital customer experiences evolve.
 By receiving the ability to consolidate customer communication and customer journey within a consistent communication channel, business now receive a new level of causal and contextual driven interaction via messaging with their customers.

 Imagining the potential of Google RCS and the richness of use cases, it gives a pretty good idea what kind of value this new format is adding to messaging and how it will support the evolution of existing customer communication patterns.